jwang1122/java/doc/java.md

 C:\Users\12818\workspace\java>javac -version
 javac 16.0.2
 ```
+❓What is Java?
+✔️ Java is a general-purpose, class-based, object-oriented programming language ~~designed for having lesser implementation dependencies~~.
+It is a computing platform for application development.
+1. define data type
+2. create object use the data type
+3. use the object to do the job (OOP)

+📌❗️ **Knowlodge Base**
+> No class no Java.
+> In order to run java application, you need JRE installed on your computer.
+> In order to compile java source code, you need JDK installed on your computer.

 ❓ what is JVM?
 ✔️ The JVM stands for Java Virtual Machine, which manages system memory and provides a portable execution environment for Java-based applications